cja5553/attention-driven-imitation-in-consumer-reviews/README.md

-## Hi, Prof Mikhail, you can edit the codes of the final statistical analysis on the folder `5_statistical_analysis` --> `statistical_model` --> `analysis.R`.
-Or if you wish you can give it to me and I can help you with it.
-Thanks

-# Codes used for MSc Dissertation titled "The role of default-displayed reviews in anchoring online reviewers: text evidence from STEAM video-games".

-## By Charles Alba
+## By Charles Alba, Drs.

-## Supervised by: Drs.
 Lukasz Walasek, Mikhail Spektor

-## Dissertation Grade: Distinction

 Code works in the following sequential order: